MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/integration-overview.md

 ## Integrating Business Central with Microsoft Power Apps

 You can integrate [!INCLUDE[prod_short](../includes/prod_short.md)] with Microsoft Power Apps by using the [!INCLUDE[prod_short](../includes/prod_short.md)] connector for Power Platform.
-With Power Apps, you have the flexibility to build the perfect solution for your business domain &mdash; one that uses [!INCLUDE[prod_short](../includes/prod_short.md)] data and processes and maximizes your productivity.
+With Power Apps, you have the flexibility to build the perfect solution for your business domain&mdash;one that uses [!INCLUDE[prod_short](../includes/prod_short.md)] data and processes and maximizes your productivity.
 With Power Apps custom UI, AI builder, and augmented-reality (AR)/mixed-reality (MR) technologies, you can take your business to the next level with cutting-edge innovation and customized UI.

 For more information, see [Integrating with Microsoft Power Apps overview](../powerplatform/power-apps-overview.md)